jepainter/MilestoneProject4/README.md

 - Feature 5 - My Bids: Ability to to manage all bids from a central location, and process if successful(pay and archive) or unsuccessful (archive).
 - Feature 6 - Purchase: Ability to outright purchase an artifact which is stored in the cart.
 - Feature 7 - Payment: Ability to fill in details regarding a artifact in the cart (either outright purchase or successful bid), in order to close sale.
-- Feature 8 - Add Review: Ability to add review for a specific artifact, if logged into the site and owner of the artifact.
+- Feature 8 - Add Review: Ability to add review for a specific artifact, if logged into the site and owner of the artifact (one time only per artifact per user).
 - Feature 9 - Add History: Ability to add hisotry events for an artifact, if logged into the site and owner of the artifact.
 Superuser will be able to add history events for the artifact as well.
 - Feature 10 - Register User: Ability to register as a new user for increased functionality (only if logged in).
 - Feature 11 - Log In: Ability to log in as user, for increased functionality.